Maps & Directions

 From City Center

 By Subway - See Map 2 above.
 Beijingdaxue Dongmen station on Line 4 (Peking University East Gate) is right outside Peking University's East Gate.
-Take Exit A (Lakeview Hotel; see Map 2's lower right corner, marked with yellow circle).
+Take Exit A (Lakeview Hotel; see Map 2's lower right corner, marked with a yellow circle).
 Upon exiting the station, almost immediately turn left.
 This road leads to PKU's Northeast Gate (labeled on Map 2).
 Once inside the campus via the Northeast Gate, turn to the right, and follow the red path as highlighted to SCPKU.
 Before reaching SCPKU, you will cross a white bridge and turn left.
 SCPKU is at the end of the path on your right, past the Economics Institute.
-Note that all subway rides cost a flat fee of 2 rmb regardless of number of transfers, distance, time of the day or duration of the travel.
+Note that all subway rides cost a flat fee of 2 RMB regardless of a number of transfers, distance, time of the day, or duration of the travel.
 Tickets can be purchased at all station kiosks.
 Subway trains run 5:00 a.m. –10:30 p.m.
 For more information see the Beijing Subway website and subway map.

 These are suggested hotels that are reasonably-priced and located directly on the PKU campus within walking distance of SCPKU:

 This is an up-scale hotel with bilingual staff and the closest hotel to SCPKU.
 See Map 2 above with the walking path from the Lakeview Hotel to SCPKU highlighted in blue.
 Reservations can be made online or via phone or fax.
-Lakeview Hotel address card to show taxi driver.
+Lakeview Hotel address card to show the taxi driver.